aeternity/protocol/channels/ON-CHAIN.md

 ### `channel_set_delegates`

-In order to make channels both secure and trustless even when one party goes offline, a participant can deleate the right to produce certain transactions to other third parties.
+In order to make channels both secure and trustless even when one party goes offline, a participant can delegate the right to produce certain transactions to other third parties.
 Delegates are set initially in the `channel_create_tx` and, since the `iris` hardfork, can be updated with `channel_set_delegates_tx`.
 It acts similarly to